codlark/cls-docs/docs/Syntax.md

 ## Text and Values

-Anything provided to property is considered text until it gets processed at card generation time.
+Anything provided to a property is considered text until it gets processed at card generation time.
 Text is turned into a value, depending on how a given property processes this text, each time a card is generated.
 There are two kinds of values, generated values and literal values.

 A generated value is any text that contains briks.
 This includes column briks.
 Any briks found are resolved into text.
 If the text contains briks after this, those briks are resolved.
 This is repeated until there are no more briks found in the text.
 The text is then treated as a literal value.